 Convocation takes place within the first month of the new school year (fall semester).

-On April 23, 2021, CBS hosted its first Mentor Appreciation event (virtually), in which we honored the men and women who are serving as mentors to our students.
+On June 3, 2022, CBS hosted its Mentor Appreciation event, in which we honored the men and women who are serving as mentors to our students.
 Among this group are pastors, biblical counselors, mentors, CBS alums, teachers, and others serving in corporate positions.
 We are so thankful for each of them!

 The CBS Discipleship Department “Care & Comfort Team” is pleased to provide pastoral care and prayer for our students.
 As a student of CBS, you have a team of staff and faculty ready to assist you any way we can.
 College can be a challenging experience, but add to that the stresses and strains brought on by the coronavirus, and it can feel overwhelming!
 We would be honored to come alongside you to provide prayer, care, and comfort as you cope with health concerns, family needs, economic upheaval, spiritual anxiety, or any other concerns you may have.